Skandinaviske/OnosAuTest/README.md

 1. If you first run 3 node testcases and then you want to run 1 node testcases, please **Shut off instance** which you don't need.
 It sometimes affect the test results.
 2. Don't delete id_rsa, id_rsa.pub, oneNodeDemo, threeNodeDemo after run onosAuTest1node.jar or onosAuTest3nodes.jar, because they will be used when you run Starttest.jar.
 3. If you want to know the structure of the test scripts, please read **Tutorial of one node test.odp**.
-4. I will add the 7 node scripts after it runs properly with IOS.

 ## Author: